GSmithApps/hindent/README.md

 will guide you from there.

-# Parsing Spec
+# Explanation

-Hindent is really just a syntax wrapper.
+Hindent is really just string processor that inserts parenthesis based on indentation.

-It simply allows you to use indents as a way to nest parenthesis.
+And just
+for convenience, we also put in a way to execute code.
+That code execution part might feel like a core part of Hindent, but it isn't.
+The real important parts are the syntax and how Hindent reads it to insert parenthesis.

-It is extra handy with lisps because they use a lot of parenthesis.
+This method for implying parenthesis with whitespace happens to be extra handy with lisps because they use a lot of parenthesis, and no commas to separate things (just spaces).
 So that's why most of the examples are lisp.

-The Hindent interpreter executes
-Hindent code by translating
-it to lisp then executing it using existing lisp interpreters/compilers.

 Here is how it works